 Press the power button to activate the LCD display.
 After two minutes of non-activity the meter will revert to sleep mode and the display will shut off to conserve battery life.

-Press the mode button to access the main menu, where the appropriate calibration (sunlight or electric light) and manual or automatic logging are selected, and where the meter can be reset.
+Press the mode button to access the main menu, where manual or automatic logging are selected, and where the meter can be reset.